raine/anki-llm/README.md

 The general workflow is a three-step process:

 1. Export: Pull notes from a specified Anki deck into a CSV or YAML.
-2. Batch: Run an AI model (e.g., GPT-4o mini) on a specific field in every note, using a prompt template.
+2. Process: Run an AI model (e.g., GPT-4o mini) on a specific field in every note, using a prompt template.
 3. Import: Update the original notes by importing the CSV or YAML back to Anki.